Anant-mathur/End-to-End-heart-disease-classifier/README.md

 # End-to-End-heart-disease-classifier
-1. Problem Defintion
+1. Problem Defintion:-
-In a statement,
+* In a statement,

 Given clinical parameters about a patient, can we predict whether or not they have a heart disease.